Mopelade/Kitchen-Store-Sale-performance-Analysis-/README.md

 * To summary the sales of each of the products for 2022 only.
 * what are the 10 most and less products by revenue and quality?
 * What are the 10 most and less state By Revenue per and Quality ?
-* Are buyers making purchases Online more than In Store and
+* which sales channel do customers use the most?
+Online or In store

 ## The processes I took in other to provide answers to the above questions are: